gabrielemigliorinii/graph-shortest-path/README.md

 # Graph development in C++
 ## Rappresentation of the graph structure
-## The program calculates the shortest path from a node to all the other nodes in the graph
+## The program calculates the shortest path from a node to all the other nodes of the graph